imans777/fakeshop/README.md

 Features that are going to be added to the application:
-- Show the 'username's profile in a separate and public page
 - An individual page for all the bought products to manage them
 - An individual page for managing all the user's products
 - Make the done bills's link available so that one can click on it and redirect to the product's page
 - Delete/update products
-- Current money on your account / 200$ by default in it ;-)
 - Expand the search by costs, person, dates, etc.
 - 15 Products per page
 - Build up the system of: uploading/liking/commenting/number of boughts